iPlug2/iPlug2/WDL/swell/sample_project/readme.txt

   Go to Frameworks -> Linked Frameworks, add existing framework, Carbon.Framework

-  go to terminal, to project dir, and run php <pathtoswell>/swell_resgen.php sample_project.rc
+  go to terminal, to project dir, and run <pathtoswell>/swell_resgen.pl sample_project.rc

   Open mainmenu.xib in Interface Builder (doubleclick it in XCode)